onthegomap/planetiler/ARCHITECTURE.md

-    - relations: for any multipolygon relation, fetch the member geometries and attempt to reconstruct the multipolygon geometry using [OsmMultipolygon](flatmap-core/src/main/java/com/onthegomap/flatmap/reader/osm/OsmMultipolygon.java), then emit a polygon source feature with the reconstructed geometry if successfule
+    - relations: for any multipolygon relation, fetch the member geometries and attempt to reconstruct the multipolygon geometry using [OsmMultipolygon](flatmap-core/src/main/java/com/onthegomap/flatmap/reader/osm/OsmMultipolygon.java), then emit a polygon source feature with the reconstructed geometry if successful

 Then, for each [SourceFeature](flatmap-core/src/main/java/com/onthegomap/flatmap/reader/SourceFeature.java), render vector tile features according to the [Profile](flatmap-core/src/main/java/com/onthegomap/flatmap/Profile.java) in a